symfony-cmf/symfony-cmf-docs/book/routing.rst

 The Solution
 ~~~~~~~~~~~~

-In order to address these issues, a new routing system was developed that
+In order to address these issues, a new routing system needed to be developed
-takes into account the typical needs of CMS routing:
+that takes into account the typical needs of CMS routing:

 * User-defined URLs;
 * Multi-site;